mchristenson5891/the-cocktail-index/README.md

 [Click To View!]()
 * Users create a profile to join the community.
-* Once a profile is created, users are able to create their favorite or unique cocktials.
+* Once a profile is created, users are able to add their favorite or unique cocktails to the feed.
 * Users can browse the cocktail index to and grab recipes for any occasion, without registering.
 * Users can view bartender profiles and view their personal cocktail index.